qdraw/starsky/starsky/starskywebhtmlcli/readme.md

 With ContentType `jpeg`, this is the 'full file path' of the image used in `OverlayMaxWidth`

 __Replacer in Path__
-There is option to replace the `{BaseDirectoryProject}` value with the path of the starsky assemblies.
-This is using AppSettings.BaseDirectoryProject`
+There is option to replace the `{AssemblyDirectory}` value with the path of the starsky assemblies.
+This is __not__ using `AppSettings.BaseDirectoryProject` but the assemblies inside StarskyWebHtmlCli

 #### Template